 Over the years I have experimented with this recipe in a few ways adding and removing different lentils.
 Here is the 4 ingredient Instant Quinoa Dosa recipe that I make the most:

-- Urad Dal - Adds the traditional earthy dosa taste with creamy texture and proteins
+- Urad Dal - Adds the classic earthy dosa taste with a creamy texture

 - Chana Dal - Helps make the dosa crispy